Majdal Shams: Economy

+Attractions

 One kilometer east of the town center is Shouting Hill, where residents used to line up with bullhorns to make small-talk with relatives on the Syrian controlled side before the advent of cellphones.

-Culture
+Media and arts

 Majdal Shams has a thriving arts scene.
 Local bands like Toot Ard and Hawa Dafi have toured internationally.
 Local visual artists are supported by the Fateh Mudarris Center for Arts and Culture.

-Majdal Shams was featured in the award-winning film, The Syrian Bride (2004).
+Majdal Shams was featured in the award-winning 2004 Israeli film The Syrian Bride.